MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

 ## GET requests:

 ### **/data**
- returns all the data-set.
+ Returns all the data-set.

 ### **/metadata**
- returns all the fields
+ Returns all the fields

  ### **/stats/{fieldName}**
- gives statistics on numbers based on the class *NumberStats*:
+ Gives statistics on numbers based on the class *NumberStats*:
  - Average
  - Minimum
  - Maximum